Telescope and Binocular Lending Program

-- Delivery and pick-up provided by SVO
+- Safe delivery and pick-up are arranged by phone

 - Equipment hand-off takes place outdoors

-- Support handled by phone or email
+- Any hour support available by phone or email

-About the Astronomical Equipment Kits Available:
+About our Astronomical Equipment Kits:

 Kit A: The Celestron 15×70 binoculars with tripod